unixorn/awesome-zsh-plugins/README.md

 * [history-filter](https://github.com/MichaelAquilina/zsh-history-filter) - Allows you to specify patterns that will automatically exclude commands from being inserted into your permanent history.
 Particularly useful for preventing secrets being written.
 * [history-here](https://github.com/leonjza/history-here) - Binds `^G` to quickly toggle the current shell history file location.
 * [history-popup](https://github.com/lcrespom/oh-my-zsh-history-popup) - Captures the PageUp key and uses `dialog` to open a popup menu with the history, so the user can interactively navigate through it and pick the history line to bring back to the prompt.
+* [history-search-multi-word](https://github.com/zdharma-continuum/history-search-multi-word) - A syntax highlighted, multi-word history searcher for ZSH, bound to Ctrl-R, with advanced functions (e.g. bump of history entry to top of history).
 * [history-substring-search](https://github.com/zsh-users/zsh-history-substring-search) - Needs to be loaded after `zsh-syntax-highlighting`, or they'll both break.
 You'll also need to bind keys to its functions, details are in the README.md.
 * [history-sync](https://github.com/wulfgarpro/history-sync) - An Oh My Zsh plugin for GPG encrypted, Internet synchronized ZSH history using `git`.
 * [history](https://github.com/b4b4r07/zsh-history) - Extend history so that it can be queried by SQL.